The place where Independent working men and women work

 Expression Web technology uses industry standards and does not require Microsoft servers.
 However, it is still true that Microsoft servers incorporate technology such as ASP.NET.
 Support for .NET is built into, and is a reason for, Expression Web.
 With this being true, it seems to us that Microsoft Expression Web should have wizards that could create java, visual basic or C# forms and other web components based on Microsoft's own ASP.NET server technology.

 Most of the owners of the 50 sites have not purchased Microsoft Expression Web software to replace their FrontPage software.
-This has helped us with our services offerings but we think Microsoft has shot themselves in the foot because they have eliminated this market of small business owners from Expression Web
+This has helped us with our services offerings but we think Microsoft has shot themselves in the foot because they have eliminated some this market of small business owners from Expression Web

 Expression Web 4 replaces Front Page